×

 What are the schools in Marcala like?

 "Information about international or bilingual schools specifically located in Marcala is quite limited.
 It appears that Marcala, being a smaller city in Honduras, may not have a significant number of international or bilingual schools.
 Most of the well-known international and bilingual schools in Honduras are located in larger cities like Tegucigalpa or San Pedro Sula.
 However, there is a school named "Escuela Bilingue Santa Lucia" in Santa Lucia, a town not too far from Marcala.
 This school offers bilingual education in Spanish and English.
 They aim to provide quality education that promotes the integral development of their students.
 Here is the link to their Facebook page: https://www.facebook.com/EBSLHN For more options, you might need to consider schools in larger cities or explore local schools in Marcala that may offer some level of English instruction.
-It's also worth noting that many organizations run Spanish-English bilingual education programs in Honduras, so there may be additional resources available through those programs," explained one expat living in Marcala, Honduras.
+It's also worth noting that many organizations run Spanish-English bilingual education programs in Honduras, so there may be additional resources available through those programs," commented one expat when asked about in Marcala.

 About the Author